AlekseyYuryev/java/cf/xdl/README.md

 ### CohesionFirst™

-Developed with the CohesionFirst™ approach, XDL is the cohesive alternative to creation of RDBMS data models that offers validation and fail-fast execution.
+Developed with the CohesionFirst™ approach, XDL is the cohesive alternative to the creation of RDBMS data models that offers validation and fail-fast execution.
 Made possible by the rigorous conformance to design patterns and best practices in every line of its implementation, XDL is a complete solution for the creation and management of a SQL Schema.
 The XDL solution differentiates itself from alternative approaches with the strength of its cohesion to the XML Schema language and the DDL model.

 ### Vendor-Agnostic